SamCrabtree/Clear_Comm/README.md

-4. Activate Local Host
+3. Activate Local Host

   A. In the terminal, activate your virtual enviorment, and then type the following command:

-This will activate the Local Server and you can now enter the program by entering the following IP into the
+This will activate the Local Server and you can now enter the program by entering the following IP into your web browser:

+127.0.0.1:8000

+If you wish to view the admin side of things, you can login to the backend of the program by navigating to

+127.0.0.1:8000/admin